Serving all people by providing personalized health and wellness through exemplary care, education and research.

 black sampson, purple coneflower, rudbeckia, sampson root

-Echinacea usually refers to a mix of two plants that exert pharmacological activity: E. angustifolia and E. purpurea.
-A broad spectrum of chemical compounds (notably caffeic acid glycoside and chicoric acid) in the plants stimulates the immune system and has anti-inflammatory activities.
+Echinacea refers to a mix of two plants that exert pharmacological activity.
+They include E. angustifolia and E. purpurea.
+A broad spectrum of chemical compounds in the plants stimulates the immune system.
+These compounds include caffeic acid glycoside and chicoric acid.
+It also has anti-inflammatory activities.

-Some studies have shown that taking echinacea orally in combination with a topical antifungal cream seems to be effective for preventing recurrent vaginal yeast infections.
-Findings indicate that this combination lowers recurrence rate to 16.7% compared to 60.5% with antifungal cream alone.
+Some studies have shown that taking it by mouth with a topical antifungal cream helps prevent recurrent vaginal yeast infections.
+This combination may lower the recurrence rate to 16.7%.
+This is compared to 60.5% with an antifungal cream alone.

-Native Americans used the leaves and roots of the echinacea plant to treat toothaches, snakebites, insect bites, and other skin wounds.
+Native Americans used the leaves and roots of the plant to treat many issues.
+These include toothaches, snakebites, insect bites, and other skin wounds.

-Echinacea has also been used as an anti-inflammatory and anti-microbial agent (helps the body destroy or resist pathogenic microorganisms).
-Echinacea is claimed to be useful for treating fever, colic, coughs, bronchitis, urinary tract infections, sore throats, and flu.
+Echinacea has also been used as an anti-inflammatory and anti-microbial agent.
+This means it helps the body destroy or resist pathogenic microorganisms.
+It’s also to be useful for treating fever, colic, coughs, and bronchitis.
+It may also treat urinary tract infections, sore throats, and the flu.

-Echinacea is available in many forms, including fresh, freeze-dried, dried, alcohol-based extract, liquid, tincture, tea, capsules, and salve.
+Echinacea comes in many forms.
+These include fresh, freeze-dried, dried, alcohol-based extract, liquid, tincture, tea, capsules, and salve.

-Do not use echinacea if you have a progressive systemic disease such as tuberculosis, collagen vascular disease such as lupus, rheumatoid arthritis, or multiple sclerosis.
+Have a progressive systemic disease.
+These include tuberculosis, lupus, rheumatoid arthritis, or multiple sclerosis.

-There are no known significant food or drug interactions associated with echinacea.
+There are no known food or drug interactions linked with echinacea.